Last Updated on August 28, 2021 by Lawrence Berezin

 The third way is confusing.
 The correct form would be N/S E77th Street, 10 feet west of Third Avenue.
 The decoder ring would show:

-All of these elements must be present or the place of occurrence is misdescribed.
-Since a place of occurrence is a required element, a misdescribed place of occurrence entitles you to a dismissal upon application.
+All of these elements must be present, or the place of occurrence is misdescribed.
+Since a place of occurrence is a required element, a misdescribed place of occurrence entitles you to dismissal upon application.
 Yea!

 Nice catch, Peter.

-If you have a question about a NYC parking ticket, rule or law, the first place to look for information is in the comments to blog posts.
-Most likely you don’t have to reinvent the wheel.
+If you have a question about an NYC parking ticket, the rule of law, the first place to look for information is in the comments to blog posts.
+Most likely, you don’t have to reinvent the wheel.
 Your question was probably asked and answered.